 In 2021, Friends of Ngong Road conducted a survey of our first 113 alumni and learned that 80% of alumni had one or more jobs between May 2020 – May 2021.
 This was an especially challenging time for employment due to the effects of COVID-19 restrictions on the Kenyan economy.
 While encouraging to learn such a high percentage of alumni had had jobs, at the time of the survey, only 46% of respondents were employed.
 Among those employed 76% had a job in the formal economy.
 Among the unemployed, 90% had worked in the informal economy, and when COVID hit, their work disappeared.

-New emphasis on employment, an updated mission statement
+The new emphasis on employment, an updated mission statement

 These results led our board of directors to conclude we must do better.
-Since our inception, we have understood that Kenya’s formal economy has very high unemployment levels (about 40%) and that this last stage of life transformation, employment, would be most challenging.
-We have now made “employment” a fourth program pillar in our overall strategy (along with Education, Student Health & Well-Being and Supportive Community) and updated our mission statement to reflect our increased focus on helping graduates get and keep a job.
-Our updated mission statement is:
+Since our inception, we have understood that Kenya’s formal economy has very high unemployment levels (about 40%) and that this last stage of life transformation, employment, would be the most challenging.
+We have now made “employment” a fourth program pillar in our overall strategy (along with Education, Student Health & Well-Being, and Supportive Community) and updated our mission statement to reflect our increased focus on helping graduates get and keep a job.
+Our revised mission statement is:

 We empower Nairobi children living in poverty to transform their lives through education and support, leading to employment.